pulumi/pulumi-akamai/README.md

 - `go get github.com/pulumi/scripts/gomod-doccopy` (Note: do not set `GO111MODULE=on` here)
 - `GO111MODULE=on go get github.com/pulumi/pulumi-terraform@master`
-- `GO111MODULE=on go get github.com/terraform-providers/terraform-provider-xyz` (where `xyz` is the name of the provider)
+- `GO111MODULE=on go get github.com/terraform-providers/terraform-provider-akamai` (where `akamai` is the name of the provider)
 - `GO111MODULE=on go mod vendor`
 - `make ensure`